artainmo/DevOps/cloud/README.md

 Apache Spark is a popular framework for processing data and it also has a powerful MLlib that can perform large scale ML.
 Spark loads data in DataFrames, then you can distribute the processing of that DataFrame across an entire cluster on Spark.<br>
 AWS allows use of sagemaker-spark library where you can pre-process your data with Apache Spark but afterwards use SageMakerEstimator instead of MLlib which exposes some popular SageMaker algorithms you can use in Spark such as K-means, PCA, XGBoost to produce a SageMakerModel to make inferences/predictions.<br>
 In practice you can take a SageMaker notebook and connect to a remote EMR running Spark.
 Then pre-process the training DataFrame, and afterwards call *fit* method on SageMakerEstimator to get a SageMakerModel on which you can call *transform* to make inferences.
 SageMaker itself cannot be deployed on the EMR, Spark only can.<br>
+Alternatively, it is possible to apply Spark on Amazon EMR for data pre-processing and save the refined results in an Amazon S3 bucket, ensuring SageMaker's access for training.<br>
 This allows combining pre-processing big data in Spark with training and inference/predicting in SageMaker to get best of both worlds.

 SageMaker Studio is an integrated development environment (IDE) for machine learning.
 It allows the creation and sharing of Jupyter notebooks.
 SageMaker Experiments is present in SageMaker Studio and lets you compare and search your notebooks and ML jobs to find model with best performance.